arian2528/d-log-books-mvp/.github/core-business-implementation.md

 -   **API Endpoints to be Created**:
     -   `POST /log-entries/:id/sign`:
+        -   **Idempotency**: This endpoint must be idempotent.
+If the same request is received multiple times, it should not result in duplicate updates.
+The business logic should first check if the log entry has already been signed.
+If it has, the endpoint should return the existing signed data without performing the update again.
         -   **Guard**: `JwtAuthGuard` to ensure the user is authenticated.
         -   **Authorization**: The service logic must verify that the user's role is permitted to sign this type of log entry (e.g., a Pilot can sign a flight log, a Mechanic can sign a maintenance log).
         -   **Validation**: Use a DTO with Zod to validate any incoming payload.
         -   **Business Logic**:
             1. Find the `LogEntry` by its ID.
+            2.  **Check if already signed**.
+If `signed_at` is not null, return a success response immediately.
-            2. Mark the entry as signed and immutable.
+            3. Mark the entry as signed and immutable.
-            3. Start a database transaction.
+            4. Start a database transaction.
-            4. Fetch the associated `Aircraft` and its related components (e.g., `Engine`, `Propeller`).
+            5. Fetch the associated `Aircraft` and its related components (e.g., `Engine`, `Propeller`).
-            5. Calculate the new total hours/cycles based on the log entry data.
+            6. Calculate the new total hours/cycles based on the log entry data.
-            6. Update the `total_hours` and `total_cycles` on the `Aircraft` and component records.
+            7. Update the `total_hours` and `total_cycles` on the `Aircraft` and component records.
-            7. Commit the transaction.
+            8. Commit the transaction.
-            8. Return a success response.
+            9. Return a success response.

 -   **Testing**:
     -   **Unit Test**: Write a unit test for the service method containing the business logic.
 Mock the database repository to test the calculation and transaction logic in isolation.